Who is leading the change

 A range of therapeutic demonstration projects have been trialled and evaluated to provide support and build the evidence around providing best practice responses to children.

 A review of the resources required to meet the needs of children and young people in refuge and crisis accommodation services was completed in late 2017.
-The review has contributed to the development of strategies to strengthen individual refuges' responses to children and young people.
-The strategies include capacity building for family violence refuge and crisis accommodation services, providing locally based resources and supports, and establishing a state-wide platform for knowledge sharing.
+The review contributed to the development of strategies to strengthen individual refuges’ responses to children and young people.
+The strategies included capacity building for family violence refuge and crisis accommodation services, and provision of locally based resources and supports.